10/29/2020

 Chief Financial Officer

-Yeah, Kyle, I'll start with that.
+Yeah, Ty, I'll start with that.
 We don't have an internal view of what we'd like to see the government do.
-I think it's been very beneficial to our operators to have seen them step in with the first tranche that they provided through HHS.
-And there's a second tranche that's currently being contemplated and open for application.
+I think it's been very beneficial to our operators to have seen them step in with the first crunch that they provided through HHS and There's a second tranche that's currently being contemplated and open for application.
 It's more performance-based.
 The first one was just more based on 2019 revenue.
-And as far as kind of further funds from HHS, management doesn't have an internal view.
-Part of the reason why we've acted the way we have as far as building our balance sheet and continuing to strengthen our capital position is so that we're not relying on the duration of the pandemic or the government taking a view on funds to the industry.
+But as far as kind of further funds from HHS, management doesn't have an internal view.
+Part of the reason why we've acted the way we have as far as building our balance sheet and continuing to strengthen our capital position is so that we're not reliant on the duration of the pandemic or the government taking a view on funds to the industry.

 speaker